yazzzuk/AttacktheCloud6/docs/ThunderDome CTF/ThunderDome -  Flag 3 - An Absent Defense.md

 ![img]({{ '/assets/images/flag3/Untitled 31.png' | relative_url }}){: .center-image }

 Two entries are returned, one of which is flag 3!
 We also see a username and password for Nina - add that to your loot, you’ll need that as we move on to flag 4.
-She sells sea shells by the ~~sea shore~~ Windows.
+She sells sea shells by the ~~sea shore~~ Win-dows.